wang-jun-hao/tp/docs/UserGuide.md

 Edits the specified patient's information from MediBook.

+* `edit` on a field that already exists will update it from the previous value to the new value
+* `edit` on an optional field that was not specified at the point of adding patient will fill the field with the given value

 Format:

 `edit <index> [i/IC] [n/NAME] [d/DATE OF BIRTH] [p/PHONE] [e/EMAIL] [a/ADDRESS] [h/HEIGHT] [w/WEIGHT] [b/BLOOD TYPE][t/TAG]`